 Never post the exact date of your absence and your vacation photos on social media until you return home.

 If burglars see signs of increased security they’re more likely to search for an alternative target.
-That’s why it’s so important not to call their attention with cheap and easy to break locks.
+That’s why it’s so important not to call their attention by using cheap and easy-to-break locks.
 A simple cylinder lock is not enough to stop criminals.
 You can be sure that most intruders will spot if your lock is an easy target.

 Make sure you use a secure and durable deadbolt strike plate installed with long anchor screws.
 That will prevent kick-ins and keep the crooks out.